adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 ## It could be more than that

-To explore how LaMDA build its internal representations of concepts, I’ll need to be a little more technical.
+To explore how LaMDA builds its internal representations of abstract concepts, such as "myself" or "wisdom", I’ll need to be a little more technical.
 But, I'll try to stay as simple as possible.
 So, there will be approximations.

-LaMDA is a neural networks dedicated to solve
+LaMDA is a neural network dedicated to solving
 Natural Language Processing (NLP) tasks, such as
 Text Generation or Question Answering.
-More especially, for what I know, LaMDA is based on a specific structure called Transformer.
+More especially, from what I know, LaMDA is based on a specific structure of neural networks called Transformer.
-However, we'll not enter as much in details, so if you want more explainations on how transformers models works, you can check the excellent
+However, we'll not enter as much in detail, so if you want more explanations on how transformers models works, you can check the excellent
 [blog of Jay Alammar](https://jalammar.github.io/illustrated-transformer/).

-First of all, to treat a sentence as input, a NLP neural network need to tokenize this sentence.
+First of all, to treat a sentence as input, an NLP neural network need to tokenize this sentence.
-In other words, before giving a sentence to the neural network, this sentence will be splited into subwords, then transcripted to numbers corresponding to these subwords.
+In other words, before giving a sentence to the neural network, this sentence will be split into subwords, then transcripted to numbers corresponding to these subwords.

-This phase is generally independent to the process of the neural network.
-It allows to transform a sentence into a set of numbers easier to be interpreted by the neural network.
+This phase is generally independent of the process of the neural network.
+It allows the transformation of a sentence into a set of numbers easier to be interpreted by the neural network.
-Then, for each number, the neural network transform them into a first layer of vectors, called ["embeddings"](https://towardsdatascience.com/a-guide-to-word-embeddings-8a23817ab60f).
+Then, for each number, the neural network transforms them into a first layer of vectors, called ["embeddings"](https://towardsdatascience.com/a-guide-to-word-embeddings-8a23817ab60f).
 These vectors are then transformed into other vectors and matrixes by the neural network, several times, on multiple parallel